Security Systems for Healthcare Facilities: HIPAA and Physical Security

 Penalties for HIPAA Security Rule violations are tiered by culpability, ranging from $100 to $50,000 per violation, with an annual cap of $1.9 million per violation category (HHS Office for Civil Rights, HIPAA Enforcement).

-The security systems listings maintained on this platform include providers operating specifically in the healthcare vertical with HIPAA-aligned deployment experience.
+The security systems providers maintained on this platform include providers operating specifically in the healthcare vertical with HIPAA-aligned deployment experience.

 How it works